Code-Institute-Submissions/uk-property-stats/README.md

 # Interactive Front End Milestone Project - UK Property Stats

-## Project Description
+## UK Property Stats

+UK Property Stats is my website created for the Interactive Front End Development course.
+The site is created for those who want to easily compare the amount of sales, and the prices of properties in different cities and towns in different parts of the UK.
+There is a map providing a quick overview of the data.
+Underneath there are charts which the allow the user to see the differences between the cities.
+The user can interact with the chart.

-This is the Milestone project for the Interactive front end development course.
-The purpose of the site is to display facts and figures about the UK Property market and display them in an easy to read, graphical form.
+the site is to display facts and figures about the UK Property market and display them in an easy to read, graphical form.

+### User Experience

 DC and D3 have been used to create well presented, easy to read, and connected graphs.

 The Google Map API was also used to enable the user to click on the markers and get an instant overview of the house sales and prices for a particular city.
 Under the map there are two buttons ("House Sales" and "House Prices").
 The user can click either of these to get the relevant information regarding each.
-The user is able to toggle between the two to get the information they require.
+The user is able to toggle between the two to display the information they require.

-### User Experience

 ### Features